silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 convert_temp = int(raw_input(" Give a temperature input?"))

-# Convert to farenheit or celcius
+# Convert to farenheit or celsius
-inputed_temp = raw_input("Do you want to convert to farenheit or celcius?") if (inputed_temp) == "farenheit":
+inputed_temp = raw_input("Do you want to convert to farenheit or celsius?") if (inputed_temp) == "farenheit":
     celsius_temp = int(convert_temp-32) * 5/9
     print "The temperature conversion is:", celsius_temp, "C"